Links for Activity Files

 - As the responses are entered, “hide” the responses until everyone is finished.
 Quickly scan the responses, identify four or five of the best among them and post them, one at a time.
 After each one, ask students to evaluate.
 Discuss as a group.

-Judicial Opinion Writing Activity: After students have completed the Unmarked Opinions activity, they can compose their own unique opinion using the Judicial Opinion Writing strategy handouts.
+Judicial Opinion Writing Activity: After students have completed the Classifying Arguments activity, they can continue to write a decision for the comparison case using the Judicial Opinion Writing strategy.